 For any questions about the loan requirements and to get an application from Kivalliq Business Development Corporation, interested business owners can email Mark Mcneill at email@example.com or call at 867-645-2126

-With support from the Qikiqtani Inuit Association (QIA), Kakivak Association has allocated $1.5 million to create two new temporary COVID-19 programs to help address the needs of the smallest, most vulnerable Inuit- owned businesses in the Qikiqtani Region, and to help ensure that Inuit remain employed.
+With support from the Qikiqtani Inuit Association (QIA), Kakivak Association has allocated an additional $1 million to support the needs of the smallest, most vulnerable Inuit- owned businesses in the Qikiqtani Region, and to help ensure that Inuit remain employed.

 Kivalliq Inuit Association